owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 that model to meet our needs.

 Our first step is to define a goal, a piece of music that exhibits the elements and patterns we want in a generated sight-reading exercise.
-Score 1.1 is a four-measure melody I wrote by hand.
+[Score 1](#score-1) is a four-measure melody I wrote by hand.
 In my personal taste this melody does not sound random or generated, it is musical.

-{% lilypond Score 1.1: A hand-written melodious sight reading exercise. %}
+{% lilypond A hand-written melodious sight reading exercise. %}
 \relative {
     c''4 b a g
     a2 r4 e8 g